DavideViolante/Wikipedia-Flag-Icons/README.md

 ### Info
 Display flag icons to Wikipedia languages list on left sidebar.

-New in v1.2: you can choose primary and secondary language to show near wikipedia page titles.
+Display a preferred language near the title.

 ### Screenshot
 Wikipedia Main Page (EN) using the script: